eterral/misunderstood/README.md

 - Remotely access the New Yorker & PoetryDB API to add elements to the app
 - Pull a randomized cartoon from the API and a randomized line of poetry to display
 - With user input, allow the user to suggest their own caption to display along with a randomized cartoon
+- Edit captions to better format as a caption instead of a line from a poem

 #### PostMVP

 - Allow local storage for user to save favorite combination
-- Allow user to send favorite combination to me
+- Allow user to send their favorite combination to the developer
-- Generate more randomness into the caption & image
+- Allow more randomness toe be used in generation

 ## Project Schedule